Astrological Counseling in Vienna 2009 - 2023

 She is a highest honors graduate of Noel Tyl´s demanding Master´s Degree Program* for professional astrologers.
 Since 2009 she has been offering professional astrological consultations and helping her clients to develop solutions and get answers and new perspectives on many questions in life.
 Psychological astrology that she practices leans on the motivational-psychological understanding of personality.
 This approach is oriented towards self-knowledge and solutions in the same time, and you'll find out that it's very efficient.

-Parallel to psychological astrology, Tanja practices horary astrology and continues to study traditional astrology.
-After successfully completed the Practitioners Level in Horary and Medical Astrology at STA (School of Traditional Astrology) in UK, founded by Deborah Houlding*, she currently completes the STA’s Advanced Level Program in Horary Astrology.
-Tanja was introduced to traditional astrology at Rod Suskin's School of Astrology.
+Parallel to psychological astrology, Tanja also practices traditional astrology, including horary astrology.
+She has successfully completed the Practitioner and Advanced Diploma levels in Horary Astrology and Practitioner Level in Medical Astrology at the STA (School of Traditional Astrology) in the UK.
+Tanja was introduced to traditional astrology at the School of Traditional Astrology by Rod Suskin.

 Tanja firmly believes that dynamic connection between the personality and its environment defines the places of self-determination and that astrological world view supports our awareness and implementation of free will.